-The MA course in French allows students to deepen their knowledge of French language and literature in areas corresponding to their own interests, and provides them with an introduction to the disciplines of personal research.
-Courses offered cover an extensive range of literary genres and of periods of French culture and civilisation.
+The MA course in French allows students to deepen their knowledge of French Language and Literature in areas corresponding to their own interests, and provides them with an introduction to the disciplines of personal research.
+Courses offered cover an extensive range of literary genres and periods French culture and civilisation.

-Applicants for entry to this course will be required to have the normal qualifications for entry to an MA degree.
+Applicants for entry to this course will be required to have the normal qualifications for entry to an MA Degree.
 Other university graduates with qualifications deemed equivalent may also be considered for admission.